Coherent-Partners/spark-ts-sdk/docs/readme.md

 ## HTTP Request

+The SDK is built on top of the [node-fetch](https://www.npmjs.com/package/node-fetch) library, which provides an elegant, feature-rich HTTP module.
+The SDK built a layer on top of it to simplify the process of making HTTP requests to the Spark platform.

-The SDK is shipped with a built-in logger that will log all HTTP requests to the console by default.
+The SDK is also shipped with a built-in logger that will log all HTTP requests to the console by default.
 If you want to disable this feature, you can set the `logger` property to `false` or to higher log levels (e.g., `warn`) in the SDK configuration.